ftsrg/theta/subprojects/cfa-cli/README.md

 - `--precgranularity`: Granularity of the precision, possible values:
   - `GLOBAL`: The same precision is applied in each location of the CFA.
   - `LOCAL`: Each location can have a possibly different precision.
+- `--metrics`: Print metrics about the CFA without running the algorithm.
 - `--visualize`: Visualize the CFA without running the algorithm.
 If the extension of the output file is `pdf`, `png` or `svg` an automatic visualization is performed, for which [GraphViz](../../doc/Build.md) has to be available on `PATH`.
 Otherwise, the output is simply in `dot` format.